-Occupational Therapists (OTs) work with patients to improve abilities to use their arms and to develop their maximum level of independence in the areas of daily living skills.
-Treatment includes, but is not limited to, strengthening exercises, coordination activities, training in daily living activities such as feeding, bathing, dressing, etc., and visual and perceptual retraining.
+Occupational therapists (OTs) work with patients to improve abilities to use their arms and to develop their maximum level of independence in the areas of daily living skills.
+Treatment includes strengthening exercises, coordination activities, training in daily living activities (feeding, bathing, dressing, etc.), and visual and perceptual retraining.

-Physical therapists (PTs) work with patients to improve the potential to use their legs and develop their maximum ability to move in their environment.
-Treatment includes, but is not limited to, strengthening exercises, balance activities, training in walking skills and/or maneuvering a wheelchair.
+Physical therapists (PTs) work with patients who have health issues that limit their ability to move and take part in the everyday routines of life.
+Treatment includes strengthening exercises, balance activities, training in walking skills and/or maneuvering a wheelchair.

 Speech-language Pathology (Speech therapy)

-Speech-language pathologists (SLPs) work with patients to improve abilities to communicate and to swallow.
-Treatment includes, but is not limited to, training in speech skills, training in cognitive skills, strengthening exercises for swallowing and speaking, and re-training in swallowing abilities.
+Speech-language pathologists (SLPs) work with patients to improve their ability to communicate and to swallow.
+Treatment includes training in speech skills, training in cognitive skills, strengthening exercises for swallowing and speaking, and re-training in swallowing abilities.

-- Rehab for amputees—training in use of a prosthesis
+- Rehabilitation for amputees and training in use of a prosthesis

 - Spinal cord injury